nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/04_Peragus.md

         - Are there any left alive?
         - **Then I need to get in there to rescue them.
 (LSP)**
         - Can we try to contact them using a comlink?
-        - Satisfaction?
+        - **Satisfaction?**
         - We don't know what happened to them, so we need to find out.
         - **Those miners could be hurt or in danger - we need to make sure they're all right.
 (LSP)**
         - I'm your Master, and I'm giving you an order to assist me.
         - This just keeps getting better and better.
 Who's got the damn code?
         - If you have the code, then give it to me.
-        - Voiceprinted?
+        - **Voiceprinted?**
         - But you do know the code.
-        - Leave "condescending" out of your speech conditionals from now on, or else.
+        - **Leave "condescending" out of your speech conditionals from now on, or else.**
-        - Fine.
-Now tell me how to get off this rock.
+        - So how can I bypass this voiceprint?
         - I had some other questions for you.

-- HIM
     - What are you?
-    - Veiled threats?
+      - **Veiled threats?**
       - What's a translation droid doing on Peragus?
       - What have you determined?
       - I never said you were coming with me.

-- T3?
+      - I had some more questions for you.
     - Have you seen a T3 unit?
       - The unit was last seen near the hangar.
       - Then maybe you can answer something else for me.

-- Cadaver
+    - How can I get into the hangar bay again?
       - What's that body there?
       - Screams?
       - Wait - if you can play back his voice, can't you speak the voice code?
       - Believed to possess?
       - [Persuade] The fact you can mimic voices is pretty impressive.
 What would it sound like if you did speak the code to the console?
       - Can you follow me and say that again?
-    - Looks like I'll need to find some way to carry your voice there - or record it.
+        - {Doesn't make sense} Looks like I'll need to find some way to carry your voice there - or record it.
       - No, I had some other questions I wanted to ask you.

+- Loot the room full of broken droids
 - Kill all droids
 - Kill floating mines with gun
-- Console -> voice print -> LATER after Atton Suggest -> but loot
+- Unlock the door on the right -> droid
+- Next door in front carful
+  - Floating droids -> kill with blasters + force speed -> if they explode -> no XP
+- Just after killing all the droids Level up to 5
+- Open the room before the elevator
+- Loot the content of the cylinder
+- Maintenance console
+  - Access maintenance logs.
+    - Access Log 253-10: Sonic Imprint Sensor
+    - Access Log 253-11: Ebon Hawk Droids
+    - Access Log 253-12: Jedi
+    - Access Log 253-13: Exchange Bounty
+    - Access Log 253-14: Sonic Imprint Sensor Update
+    - [Sonic Sensor] Access Log 253-15: Voiceprint ID (don't actually use the sensor!
+Need to talk to Atton)
+    - Access Log 253-16: Security Problems
+    - Return to main console functions.
+  - Access emergency subroutines.
+    - Check for exits from fuel depot.
+      - Check Containment Field.
+      - Trace source of the breach.
+      - Check fuel lines.
+      - Check the other exits from fuel depot.
+    - Check Turbolift to Administration Level.
+      - Check the other exits from fuel depot.
+    - Check Turbolift to Mining Tunnels.
+      - Check the other exits from fuel depot.
+    - Check Airlock.
+      - Open door to airlock.
+    - Return to main console functions.
+  - Access comm system.
+    - [Repair] Run diagnostic on damaged systems.
+    - Return to main console functions.
+  - Access cameras.
+    - Containment field camera.
+    - Maintenance level camera.
+    - Fuel line sensors.
+    - Airlock camera.
+  - Log out.
 - Back to admin level
 - Talk to Atton
     - I found a... talkative... protocol droid down in the fuel depot.